Kenmare incident: Military court

-An inquiry, presided over by John Hearne, was instigated.
+An inquiry, presided over by general David Reynolds GOC Cork, was instigated and met in Kenmare on 26th and 29th June 1923.
 A prima facie case against the three was established.
 O'Sullivan agreed that a General Court-Martial was now required and proceeded, with Davitt, to select carefully seven officers for the task who were believed to be unbiased either way.

 Commander-in-Chief and Minister for Defence Richard Mulcahy asked Davitt if the case was clear cut, which Davitt confirmed.
 Mulcahy mirrored the initial stated opinion of O'Sullivan by referring to O'Daly's army and national record.
 Davitt repeated the arguments he used with O'Sullivan.
 Mulcahy said that O'Daly had avowed his innocence to him personally and that he was minded to take his word and drop the case.
 Davitt asked if the simple acceptance of someone's word should then apply to all accused officers and what of the other two suspects?
 Mulcahy bemoaned his predicament.
 He followed Davitt's suggestion of asking Attorney-General Hugh Kennedy's advice.

 Executive Council reaction

-To Davitt's amazement, Kennedy said that the evidence was not strong enough.
+To Davitt's amazement, Kennedy said that the evidence was not strong enough to proceed to prosecution.
 Dismissing the women's testimony, Kennedy told the Executive Council that the women were "not city people and their mentality as witnesses and generally must be considered in the light of their own history and environment".
 He went on to belittle generally a "Catholic bourgeoisie" of rural social climbers with "British leanings" and found it "humiliating to have to confess" that British officers associated easily with such "girls of this social stratum....
 It seems clear that the McCarthys were of this type.
 Officers of the National Army have been in many cases the butt for people of this kind".

 The highly-prejudiced social commentary left the Minister for Justice, Kevin O'Higgins, furious.
-His own father was a medical doctor from a similar background to McCarthy.
-He protested vehemently.
+His own father was a medical doctor from a similar background to the MacCarthys.
+O'Higgins protested vehemently.
 He was isolated in his views about the issue and twice threatened to leave the government.

 O'Higgins had already spoken to Mulcahy in March 1923 about O'Daly's involvement in the Ballyseedy incident and others in Kerry.
-The Garda Síochána and two Dublin Guard officers (one who knew O'Higgins personally) stated that O'Daly was instrumental in the brutal murders of Rwpublican prisoners.
+The Garda Síochána and two Dublin Guard officers (one who knew O'Higgins personally) stated that O'Daly was instrumental in the brutal murders of Republican prisoners.
 Mulcahy was equally nonplussed then.

 W.T.
-Cosgrave later wrote to McCarthy to suggest that he had the option of trying to prosecute the three officers through the civilian courts.
+Cosgrave later wrote to Dr MacCarthy to suggest that he had the option of trying to prosecute the three officers through the civilian courts.